 - Semilinear integrodifferential equation that characterizes several dissipative models of Viscoelasticity, Biology and Superconductivity.
 M De Angelis 2012.

 - A model for a hybrid system of semiconductor and photosynthetic protein has already been put forward by Younghye Kim 2014.

-- Organic semiconductors that are crystalline in nature can also hold a charge and be used to create memory.
-It is therefore interesting to note some of the emerging findings on the role that cryptochrome plays in animal memory.
+- It is interesting to note some of the emerging findings on the role that cryptochrome plays in animal memory.
 Recent results indicate a key role of cryptochrome proteins in time and place learning(TPL) and confirm the limited role of the SCN in TPL.
 It is thought that TPL involves the hippocampus, and reflects an episodic-like memory task, but due to its functional nature, also entail the translation of experienced episodes into semantic rules acquired by training.
 CK Mulder 2016 .
 Mice deficient in cryptochrome exhibit impaired recognition memory, increased anxiety, and lack of time-place associations.
 A Malik 2015.
 Further implications of these findings are explored in another post- click here to find out more.